 Stargazers should head to the George Washington National Forest in Fort Valley, Virginia, otherwise known as the “valley within the valley.”
-This is a campsite for some serious R&R. Trails branch off and give you access to a creek for fishing or cooling off, and you’re a short drive to Shenandoah National Park, guided horseback riding at Fort Valley Ranch, and the town of Strasburg for socially distanced dining and breweries.
+This is a campsite for some serious R&R. Trails branch off and give you access to a creek for fishing or cooling off, and you’re a short drive to Shenandoah National Park, guided horseback riding at Fort Valley Ranch, and the town of Strasburg for local eating and a few breweries.
 Campsite pads are plentiful (33 spots) and each is first come, first serve, along with picnic tables, fire pits, showers, and vault toilets.
-The campground is also up the road from Camp Roosevelt, the nation’s very first Civilian Conservation Corp Camp, which also offers additional sites in case this site is full.
+The campground is also up the road from Camp Roosevelt, the nation’s very first Civilian Conservation Corp Camp, which also offers additional sites in case Elizabeth Furnace is full.

 Distance from DC: 2 hours

 This Delaware state park boasts the largest freshwater pond in the state, and it’s a Fido-friendly campsite with a dog park, plus several other upgrades for animal lovers.
 An equestrian center offers visitors the option for trail rides and riding lessons, as well as a multi-use trail that welcomes horseback riders.
 This pond is also considered to be one of the state’s best fishing spots.
 The Summit Marina, which provides boat access to the Delaware Bay, is also minutes away, and there’s an onsite restaurant, Grain H20, with outdoor dining by the Chesapeake-Delaware Canal.